vuthuytrang93/vuthuytrang93/README.md

 <span style="color:yellow">👋 Welcome to my little coding cave </span>.
 ---------------------------------------------------
-  This is a storage for my class and personal projects
+  This is a storage for my class and personal projects:
+  - My programing languages at work is Python and Java.
+I learnt C and C++ while in college :)
-  - 💬 I’m learning  RESTful, Flask, SQLAlchemy, Unity and Figma
+  - 💬 I did project with Flask, SQLAlchemy, Postman, Unity and Figma
-  - 👯 I’m looking to collaborate on research on HCI and AI/ML product
+  - 👯 I’m looking to collaborate on research on AI/ML and HCI
   - 🤔 I’m willing to help with tutoring Java, SQL, databases and maths
-  - 🌱 Ask me about : SQL and core Java, glad to help.
+  - 🌱 Ask me about : Python, SQL and core Java, glad to help.
 I'm a volunteer teacher for 4 students in an orphanage.
   - ⚡ Fun fact 1: I make real good coffee.
 I was a barista/store manager for 4 years to fund for my college.
   - ⚡ Fun fact 2: Other than coding and coffee, I'm into plants, I'm practicing some aquaponic models at home 🌱